In this Article

 Where Do Rashes Appear During Pregnancy?

-Depending on the type, the rashes can appear anywhere on the body during pregnancy, including the abdomen, thighs, hands, breasts, etc.
+Depending on the type, the rashes can appear anywhere on the body during pregnancy, including the abdomen, thighs, hands, and breasts.

 Can Rashes Affect Your Baby?

 Most rashes like PUPPP (Pruritic Urticarial Papules and Plaques of Pregnancy) do not affect your baby.
 However, there are other rashes or skin infections which, if not treated on time, may lead to complications and sometimes may even be fatal.